Prosthetics

 Lower-extremity prostheses

 Used at various levels of amputation.
 These include hip disarticulation, transfemoral prosthesis, knee disarticulation, transtibial prosthesis, Syme's and partial foot.
 There are quite a few types of prosthseses available when looking at parts, components and socket types.
-When talking about suspension there only a few types available:- Suction Type (a form of suspension through vacuum).
+When talking about suspension there only a few types available:

 - Pin Liner (suspension by means of a silicone liner and pin connecting to the prosthesis).